Launching Soon — Australian-Made

 Can I use this on face and body?

 Yes.
-The Body & Face Brightening Cream is formulated for use on face, neck, décolletage, underarms, knees, elbows, and inner thighs.
-For intimate areas, we'll be launching a dedicated Intimate Brightening Gel with a pH-balanced formula specifically designed for sensitive skin.
+The Body and Face Brightening Cream is formulated for use on face neck décolletage underarms knees elbows and inner thighs.
+For intimate areas we will be launching a dedicated Intimate Brightening Gel with a pH-balanced formula specifically designed for sensitive skin.

 How is this different from bleaching?

 This is not a bleaching product.
-It contains no bleach, no hydroquinone, and no harsh chemicals.
-Our formula works with your skin's natural renewal process to support a brighter, more even-looking complexion.
-It doesn't change your natural skin colour — it helps reduce the appearance of areas that have become darker than your baseline due to sun exposure, friction, or other factors.
+It contains no bleach no hydroquinone and no harsh chemicals.
+Our formula works with your skin natural renewal process to support a brighter more even-looking complexion.
+It does not change your natural skin colour — it helps reduce the appearance of areas that have become darker than your baseline due to sun exposure friction or other factors.

 Do I need to use sunscreen?

 Yes — SPF 30+ daily is essential.
 Sun exposure is the number one factor that can slow your progress and undo results.
 Think of sunscreen as your results insurance.
-We recommend applying it every morning, regardless of whether you'll be outdoors.
+We recommend applying it every morning regardless of whether you will be outdoors.

 Is it safe for daily use?